FrancescoPnr-dev/xmb-bigscreen/README.md

 ## Requirements

 - KDE Plasma 6.7+ with plasma-bigscreen and libcec installed from your distro's repositories:
-  `sudo pacman -S plasma-bigscreen libcec` installed from your distro's repositories (XMB BigScreen reuses its session backend: controller input, TV settings, environment).
+  `sudo pacman -S plasma-bigscreen libcec`
 - The Qt6 Multimedia QML module, for the sounds.
 Most distros ship it with Plasma;
   if not: `sudo pacman -S qt6-multimedia` (Arch), `qml6-module-qtmultimedia` (Debian/Ubuntu),
   `qt6-qtmultimedia` (Fedora/openSUSE).